Daniel Snowman: Lectures and public events

-Snowman is a Frequent Lecturer at British arts festivals, academic and cultural institutions, luncheon clubs etc, and in a typical year delivers over 50 illustrated talks and lectures across the UK and abroad.
-Since 1999 he has delivered over 650 illustrated lectures to members of The Arts Society (formerly NADFAS).
+For many years Snowman was a Frequent Lecturer at British arts festivals, academic and cultural institutions, luncheon clubs etc, and in a typical year would deliver over 50 illustrated talks and lectures across the UK and abroad.
+Since 1999 he presented over 750 illustrated lectures to members of The Arts Society (formerly NADFAS).
 In 2002 and again in 2006 he undertook a two-month, round-the-world lecture-and-research tour, including visits to various parts of Australia, New Zealand and North America.
 Daniel has also lectured for the Royal Opera (Covent Garden), Glyndebourne, English National Opera, the New York Metropolitan Opera Guild and Los Angeles Opera.
 In winter 2010/11, he delivered a six-part series of public lectures at the Royal Academy of Music on the Social History of Opera, and in 2017 presented a 12-week (36-session) course at the Victoria and Albert Museum to accompany their major exhibition on the subject – a lecture series he repeated at the V&A in 2018.